seanbaxter/DirectXShaderCompiler/lib/CodeGen/README.txt

 Only a concurrent mutator can trigger a collection at the libcall safe point.
 So single-threaded programs do not have this requirement, even with a copying collector.
-Still, LLVM optimizations would probably undo a front-end's careful work.
+Still, LLVM37 optimizations would probably undo a front-end's careful work.

 //===---------------------------------------------------------------------===//